san7iya/e-learning-platform/README.md

 ---

-## Author

-Saniya Goyal

-23BCE2126 – DBMS Project

-Vellore Institute of Technology

----

 ## Contributing

 Star the repo and feel free to contribute via issues or pull requests.
 Add a brief description of changes and include any migration or setup steps in your PR.

-## License

-Add your license of choice here (e.g., MIT) or remove this section if you prefer a different license.

 ---